 - Failed restoration: Sometimes, an old restoration could fail or simply come off when you’re biting something too hard.
 This can potentially expose the tooth to the microbes in the mouth or even cause it to fail under excessive forces.
 Hence, getting a new restoration placed at the earliest is very important.

-In case of dental emergencies, call us at (925) 685-9339) and we’d be happy to offer help and support at the earliest.
+In case of dental emergencies, call us at (925) 685-9339) to request an appointment with our Concord Dentist.
+We’d be happy to offer help and support at the earliest.